matijakolaric-com/django-music-publisher/docs/features.rst

 Actual outgoing statements must be created in Excel using pivot tables.
 For experienced Excel user, this takes about 10 minutes for the first statement and then about 30 seconds per statement for all others.
+This process can be fully automated by using scripts.

 Data imports and exports
 ------------------------